 If you are looking for ways to teach colors, check out this post with games, activities, and books to teach colors.
 You can also purchase my Color Activity Pack.
 It has a bunch of great color activities, plus a curriculum guide.

 2 years old is a great age for teaching shapes.
 Start by identifying the shapes you see in the world around you.
 Your child should have a basic understanding of shapes by 2 ½ years old and should be able to identify many shapes by the time he is 3.

 Start by teaching the basic shapes (square, circle, rectangle, triangle), then continue to more advanced shapes (oval, star, heart, diamond).
 Purchase my Shape Activity Pack for awesome activities to teach shapes.

 I remember being so worried when one of my children was 2 ½ that he didn’t know his letters yet.
-I tried teaching him letters in lots of different ways and honestly, he just did not understand the concept of letters.
+I tried teaching him letters in a lot of different ways and honestly, he just did not understand the concept of letters.

 I finally decided to give up for awhile and not pressure him.
 A few months before he turned 3, he suddenly got it and learned all of his uppercase letters in about two weeks.

 3 is a good age to teach letters, but do NOT stress and pressure your child to learn them.
 Do lots of fun things to teach and expose them to letters, but don’t worry about it.
 Your child should know his letters by kindergarten, but there should be no pressure before that.